 Extensive research shows that students succeed in online and blended courses when they possess certain capabilities and attributes.
 Before registering for an online course, please complete a self-assessment to find out if online learning is right for you.

 Additional Online Learning Information

-For additional Online Learning information please visit the Discovery Services website.
+For additional Online Learning information please visit the Xavier Online Learning website.

 Registration cannot occur prior to a student's assigned time slot.

 Online registration is conducted through the Student Hub under "Self-Service".

 Course registration (i.e. course add/drop) functionality is now available.
 Add and drop courses anytime, anywhere via your mobile device.
 For more information, visit the Mobile Application website.

 All undergraduates conducting registration In-Person require an advisor's signature on a completed Registration Form.